JK-Halligan/JK-Halligan/README.md

-- 👋 Hi, I’m @JK-Halligan
+- 👋 Hi, I’m JK from the UK.

 - Currently Learning 📖
   - Python 🐍

-- Prior Experience
+- Prior Experience Using
   - HTML
   - CSS
   - Javascript

+I am currently building the front-end development of my new web application.

 <!---
 JK-Halligan/JK-Halligan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.